 Fresh from the Mercado Central, we savoured some very evenly-cooked anchovies, which are known in Spain as ‘Boquerones’.
 This was a pleasant interlude to the following dish to share, which were fresh mussels famously known as ‘Cloxinas Valencianas’.
 With a white wine, garlic and lemon sauce this was a surprisingly understated and subtle experience, a very well prepared dish and very agreeable.

-The grande finale was a ‘Dorado Al Horno’, which was a baked Gilthead Bream and David rightly labelled “La Envidia” of the house.
+The grande finale was a ‘Dorado Al Horno’, which was a baked Gilthead Bream and our waitress rightly labelled “La Envidia” of the house.
 Indeed, so attractive was the dish on view that the table opposite immediately inquired with the waiter and ordered the same!
 It was lovingly tender fish dish and tastily combined with the potatoes & tomatoes that accompanied this gentle and wonderfully presented plato.
 Our overall impression of the restaurant was of cuisine that is tasty but never over-powering.

 To finish off the evening, we shared a sexy and filling ‘Tiramisu’ as well as a delightful cheesecake with queso ricotta, almonds and ice cream.
 It was a refreshing way to end a memorable night.
 We promised ourselves to invite any visiting relatives to ‘El Arenal del Carmen’ as somewhere authentic and enjoyable to dine out in Valencia.
 You can’t get a better recommendation than that.
 This is a restaurant run by people who care about their food and drink, in fine presentation, in quality ingredients and also the joy of savouring authentic Mediterranean cuisine in historic surroundings.